TSU Takes Aim at Female Gamers and Will Open Academic eSports Center in the Fall - NewsBreak

 For more information on eSports at TSU, visit the SMART Global Technology Innovation Center at https://tsu-smartinnovationtech.netlify.app/

-The post TSU Takes Aim at Female Gamers and Will Open Academic eSports Center in the Fall appeared first on Wilson County Source .
+The post TSU Takes Aim at Female Gamers and Will Open Academic eSports Center in the Fall appeared first on Cheatham County Source .

 Comments / 0